-The numbers of individuals attending were 739.
-667 people used the drop in and counselling services, while 60 accessed the counselling service in the prison, 72 used the family support service, 39 attended the Le Cheile support group and 25 participated in the Horizon Programme.
-A significant number of people used several of the Project's services during 1993.
+The drop in and counselling services were used by 667 people, while sixty individuals accessed the counselling service in the prison, seventy two individuals used the family support service, thirty nine attended the Le Cheile support group and twenty five participated in the Horizon Programme.
+A significant number used several of the Project's services during 1993.